 Scott Case has experienced the highest highs and lowest lows of building a company.
 He took his most notable startup, Priceline, from zero to a billion in sales in less than two years, and today, the company remains a major player in the travel booking arena.
-Conversely, his next startup took a much more common path: started strong, sputtered and eventually failed.
+His next startup, however, took a much more common path: started strong, lost momentum and eventually failed.

 “It was a humbling experience,” Case says about shutting down the latter venture, Main Street Genome, which used big data to help small businesses improve their operations.
 “I learned a lot from that.”